-Our day program is broken into two main areas; literacy education and interest and fun based activities.
+Our day program is broken into two main areas; literacy or numeracy education followed by interest and fun based activities.

-The literacy education consists of a small group of students, guided by a highly trained MSL educator who is either a trained teacher, aide or speech therapist.
+The literacy and numeracy sessions are run with of a small group of students, guided by a highly trained MSL/OG educator who is either a trained teacher, aide, speech therapist, psychologist or Occupational Therapist.
 This component is run in the mornings of our program.
 Students are placed primarily in age and then literacy level appropriate groupings, according to the results of their submitted spelling results.

 For some of our students, they may feel as though they have been taught the content before in other intervention.
 That may be the case, but until the student can reproduce by decoding and encoding that learning, revisiting it is vital.
 In some cases, those stronger students will be asked to demonstrate and lead the learning in certain areas- a role that not many dyslexic students have the opportunity to take.

 Other students may find that the content is new to them, and may feel overwhelmed initially.
 This is also normal and expected.
 By taking part in the sessions, the student is being exposed to generalisations and rules that will help them going forward.

 It is important to note that the MSL Club is not about making major educational breakthroughs in the 3 or 4 day camps.